Tips for Packing and Moving Delicate Furniture

 Ah, moving day.
-It’s exciting, stressful, exhausting and usually holds a surprise or two.
+It’s exciting, stressful, exhausting, and usually holds a surprise or two.
 One surprise you never want to experience when you move is for a delicate piece of furniture to get damaged or broken.
-Sturdy items like outdoor patio furniture can typically be loaded directly onto a rented moving truck without much concern, but antiques, fine woods, art and items with many connecting pieces need care and planning to ensure they arrive to your new home in good condition.
+Sturdy items like outdoor patio furniture can typically be loaded directly onto a rented moving truck without much concern, but antiques, fine woods, art, and items with many connecting pieces need care and planning to ensure they arrive at your new home in good condition.

 - Packing tape

 - Markers, usually one black and one red

 - Stretch wrap for cloth furniture (e.g. sofas)

 - A variety of cardboard boxes, from small to extra large